This material may be copied only for noncommercial classroom teaching purposes, and only if this source is clearly cited.

 In any of the discussions expected with the class, select a few key items (important concepts) that lend themselves to interpretation, and introduce class to the Think-Pair-Share (TPS) routine dealing with those items.
 This is how "Active Learning" is done.

 This lesson can be done in a single 45' period, and is most appropriate in your introductory unit on the nature of science.
-It is similar to the "Checks" lab, the "Great Fossil Hunt" lesson, and others which involve the gradual influx of new data to be considered in the solution of a problem.
+It is similar to the "Checks" lab, the "Great Fossil Hunt" lesson, and others which involve the gradual influx of new data (new observations) to be considered in the solution of a problem.
+This is an important lesson to do as an historical scientific study, to compare with doing an experimental investigation.
 It can be used instead of or in addition to either of those lessons.
+It helps students to realize that there is no ONE "Scientific Method" for science.

 The activity uses a simulation of a crime scene to help illustrate several principles of the nature of science.
 The participants are divided into groups of no less than three or more than five.
 Each team is then presented with an envelope containing: a) an introductory sheet b) a diagram of the crime scene, and c) 14 clues.